Ministerial and other Maternity Allowances Act 2021

-The Ministerial and other Maternity Allowances Act 2021 is an Act of Parliament that allows ministers and paid opposition figures to take up to six months maternity leave at full pay.
+The Ministerial and other Maternity Allowances Act 2021 (c.
+5) is an act of Parliament that allows ministers and paid opposition figures to take up to six months maternity leave at full pay.

 History

 It was announced on 4 February 2021 that the government was going to update the law to allow Attorney General Suella Braverman, who was expecting her second child, to take six months of maternity leave.

 The Act received royal assent on 1 March 2021.
 It was passed as introduced, except for that the gender-neutral "person" was replaced with "mother" or "mother or expectant mother", after some MPs and lords complained.

 Adoption, shared parental leave, longer-term sickness absence, unpaid ministerial roles and the position of backbench MPs were all set to be revisited before the summer recess in 2021.

 Mechanism

-The Act creates a discretionary power for the Prime Minister and the Leaders of the Opposition in the House of Commons and House of Lords to grant certain office holders six months maternity leave at full pay.
+The Act creates a discretionary power for the Prime Minister and for the Leaders of the Opposition in the House of Commons and House of Lords to grant certain office holders six months maternity leave at full pay.

 In the case of ministers, the Prime Minister may designate that person a Minister on Leave, an office which comes with the salary of that person's previous office (or current office if reshuffled) for up to six months.
 Another person may then be appointed to the Minister on Leave's previous office.

 In the case of opposition figures, the Act allows an additional person to be appointed to a paid opposition office for up to six months.